 - Yellow food coloring– Optional, but add a drop for the authentic pudding color.

 Now, transfer the mixture back into the saucepan and add the banana extract.
 On low heat and while stirring, bring the mixture to a simmer.
-Once it begins to simmer, continue to stir it until it begins to thicken.
+Once it simmers, continue to stir it until it thickens.
 Once it is thick and creamy, remove it from the heat.

 Finally, pour the pudding through a strainer and into a mixing bowl.
 Stir several times, before covering it completely with plastic wrap.
 Refrigerate for at least 2 hours to firm up and chill.
 Once chilled, use a stick mixer to blend it all together until creamy and smooth.
 Distribute the pudding into serving dishes and enjoy.

 - Be very gentle when mixing the egg mixture into the warm cream.
-If the cream is too hot, it will start to cook the eggs.
+If the cream is too hot, it will cook the eggs.
 You want to temper them in slowly.

 - It may seem cumbersome but be sure to keep stirring once the egg mixture and the cream is combined.
 This firstly avoids any possibility of the egg separating, but it also helps thicken the pudding even more.